 As part of the fellowship, winners are also invited to participate in a PRHA Open House Day, during which they have the opportunity to learn about the various facets of publishing: acquiring, editing, marketing, publicising and selling a book.

 To date, the Write It fellowship received an incredible number of submissions, exploring an array of themes and genres, across both adult and young readers age groups.
 This year, we’re adding a consultant from a diverse background to the judging panel to broaden the scope of the application assessment process.

-A shortlist will be revealed on 1 February 2021, with the winner announced on the week commencing 3 May 2021.
+Shortlisted candidates will be contacted on 1 February 2021, with the fellowship winners announced on the week commencing 3 May 2021.